Surviving spouses have important rights and benefits under Minnesota law, including:

 - The entire estate: if (1) no descendant of the decedent survives the decedent; or (2) all of the decedent’s surviving descendants are also descendants of the surviving spouse and there is no other descendant of the surviving spouse who survives the decedent;

-- The first $150,000 plus one-half of the balance: if the surviving spouse has at least one surviving descendant who was not also descended from the decedent.
+- $225,000 plus one-half of the balance: if (1) all descendants of decedent are those of the spouse, and the surviving spouse has at least one descendant who was not also descended from the decedent; or (2) one or more descendants of decedent are not descendants of the spouse.

 Elective Share Amount